 Jumping on a plane and moving halfway around the world can be daunting and exhilarating.
 Kira Brereton did just that when she left Toronto, Canada, to study in Cairns, Australia.
-She shares some handy tips for international students coming to JCU.
+She shares some handy tips for students coming to JCU.

 Location, location, location

 “I’ve got the reef on one side and the rainforest on the other side,” she says.
-“Just the location itself and the little things you can do on weekends has made it easy to relax and take a break from uni.”
+“Just the location itself and the little things you can do on weekends have made it easy to relax and take a break from uni.”

 The tropical climate also allows students to study in some unusual places.

-“We had a major essay and worked on it while we were down at the beach,” Kira says.
+“We had a major essay and we worked on it while we were down at the beach,” Kira says.
 “It was the Easter weekend, so after we finished working we had Easter dinner together.”